pelhamb/4760pbb65/index.md

 These patterns, however convenient, cause an overlap issue between a multitude of notes on the keyboard.
 I thought I could find some sort of difference in the way my UART decoded the different note-on signature messages, but it became clear that they were present in amny places across my keyboard.
 To try and mitigate this damage, I used only the white notes (for the key of C), which avoided overlapping for two octaves until I reached the third C. This note had the same signature pattern as the lower D note, so I stopped here to re-evaluate how my UART was configured.

 One possible source of the issue is the way I was routing the MIDI to UART.
 As you can tell from the oscilloscope picture, the MIDI notes appear to be active low; I later learned, after I had done all my note-decoding, that the UART protocol is active high.
-This could have let to my signals being corrupt, which would line up with the fact that none of the signals appeared to follow standard MIDI protocol, which usually would have a status byte (defining if the signal is a Note On signal, a Note Off signal, or another type of MIDI signal) before any byte containing information about the actual note.
+This could have led to my signals being corrupt or registered incorrectly, which would line up with the fact that none of the signals appeared to follow standard MIDI protocol, which usually would have a status byte (defining if the signal is a Note On signal, a Note Off signal, or another type of MIDI signal) before any byte containing information about the actual note.
+However, I'm still skeptical of this conclusion, since it seems to me that even if the highs and lows were reversed, I would not be seeing signals that followed standard MIDI protocol (see [reference 1](appendixb.md)).
+For whatever reason, my setup was pretty exact, and I can't say if a different MIDI output would produce different results on a UART level, but I would hope that a more reliable transmission method could be identified, given more time and effort.

 ## Results